estrach/zsh_theme/README.md

 # zsh_theme
 This theme is built on the classic lukerandall theme which closely resembles bash.
-This theme adds extra information to the prompt when using the terminal multiplexing command line utilities screen or tmux.
-When using these utitlies the session name will appear in purple square brackets to inform the user which session they are using.
-This can be useful when switching between multiple sessions for handling different tasks.
+This theme adds extra information to the prompt in magenta square brackets separated by a `|` symbol.
+The extra information includes the terminal multiplexer session name and time when the prompt appeared.
+This can be useful when switching between multiple sessions for handling different tasks and determining roughly when the commands were last run.

 # Installation
 Copy the file euan.zsh-theme file to the oh-my-zsh themes folder (typically located here: \~/.oh-my-zsh/themes).
 Update the ZSH_THEME variable in .zshrc (\~/.zshrc) to "ZSH_THEME=euan".
 Reload the zshrc file (source ~/.zshrc).
 Alternatively run the following commands: